-Dealing with the aftermath of any disaster that has affected your residence can be a traumatic situation filled with stress and uncertainty.
-Paul Davis shares the following information and tips that will help the recovery process go smoother.
+The aftermath of any disaster that has directly affected your residence can often be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis provides the following information and tips that can help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (951) 347-3121

-- Of course, it’s always important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to let them know you are safe.
+- Obviously, it is extremely important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your relatives and friends to let them know you are all safe.

 - Report the damage to your insurance company as soon as it is possible.